PRE-ATHLETIC TRAINING

 Multi-skilled healthcare professionals.

-Anchored in the Mercyhurst tradition of excellence, the Athletic Training Department is always looking for ways to refine their craft so students receive the best and most cutting-edge experience.
+Anchored in the Mercyhurst tradition of excellence, the Athletic Training Department is always looking for ways to refine its craft so students receive the best and most cutting-edge experience.
 Athletic Training combines science-based knowledge with contemporary evidence-based practices to train majors to treat a variety of populations.
-From athletes to military personnel to the weekend warrior, athletic trainers learn how to help the physically active get back on their feet following an illness, injury or surgery.
-Through our decades of educating aspiring future professionals, we have come to understand that it is not the initials after a name that define the work, but rather the impact a person will make.
-Between hours of hands-on clinical experiences, classroom learning with state-of-the-art equipment, and faculty dedicated to whole-person discovery and development, our graduates leave with the most fulfilling education experience and the skills to lead a successful professional life.
+From athletes, military personnel, weekend warriors, and athletic trainers, students learn how to help the physically active get back on their feet following an illness, injury, or surgery.
+Through our decades of educating aspiring future professionals, we have come to understand that it is not the initials after a name that defines the work but rather the impact a person will make.
+Between hours of hands-on clinical experiences, as well as classroom learning with state-of-the-art equipment and faculty dedicated to whole-person discovery and development, our graduates leave with the most fulfilling education experience and the skills to lead a successful professional life.

 Fast Facts